erfanzar/InstinctiveDiffuse/README.md

 technology and our open-source platform is our contribution to achieving that goal.

-If you are looking for an AI that values your time and resources, with powerful tools that can help you build state-of-the-art solutions with using stable diffusion, then StableGAN is the perfect AI for you.
+If you are looking for an AI that values your time and resources, with powerful tools that can help you build state-of-the-art solutions using stable diffusion, then StableGAN is the perfect AI for you.

 # StableGAN in HuggingfaceDiffusers